 Most federal student loans have loan fees which are a percentage of the total loan amount.
 The loan fee is deducted from each loan disbursement you receive.
 Even though this means the money you receive will be less than the amount you actually borrowed, you are still responsible for repaying the entire amount of the borrowed loan.

-Creditworthiness is not a requirement to obtain a Direct Loan.
-Under this program, students may borrow up to the maximum loan limit every award year (i.e., nine months for quarter-based, 12 months for semester-based).
-Loan funds can be used to cover direct education costs, such as tuition and fees and room and board, as well as indirect costs, such as books and other education-related expenses.
+Creditworthiness is not a requirement to obtain a Federal Direct Loan (subsidized or unsubsidized).
+Under this program, students may borrow up to the maximum annual loan limit every award year (i.e., nine months for quarter-based programs, 12 months for semester-based programs).
+Loan funds can be used to cover direct education costs, such as tuition, fees and room and board, as well as indirect costs, such as books and other education-related expenses.

-If you are a first-time borrower, you are required to complete Direct Loan entrance counseling prior to receiving the first disbursement of a Direct Loan.
-Counseling is completed online at www.studentloans.gov and will help you understand your rights and obligations as a student loan borrower.
-Loan counseling must be completed before you can receive loan funds.
+First-time borrowers are required to complete Direct Loan Entrance Counseling prior to receiving the first disbursement of a Federal Direct Loan.
+Federal Direct Loan Entrance Counseling is completed online at StudentAid.gov and will help you understand your rights and obligations as a student loan borrower.
+Loan counseling is mandatory and must be completed before you can receive loan funds.